dodosaurus/endurance-legends/README.md

 ## TODO

+- [ ] responsive card title for different char lenghts (text-lg for 17 chars, text-sm for 20 chars, text-xs for 25 chars)
 - [ ] CSS - implement flip card
 - [ ] images for other cards (a lot of work :))
 - [ ] on activity show more info - map for ex. when clicked and row is expanded